 I graduated from San Francisco State University with a major in English Literature and a minor in Tech/Museum Writing.
 I later earned a Ph.D. in English Literature at the University of New Mexico.
 Specialties: the Grotesque, Literary Theory, and 18th Century British Literature.

 After I finished the Ph.D., I returned home to San Francisco to focus on my book, and I accidentally fell into the technology world.
-Since then, I’ve held positions as an HTML/web developer, instructional designer, information architect, UX and interaction designer, Creative Director, and product designer.
-I’ve worked in startups, small design firms, and large agencies, and my work has focused on several industries, including e‑commerce, technology, automotive, financial services, lifestyle, and travel.
+Since then, I’ve held positions as a product designer, strategist, UX and interaction designer, Creative Director, instructional designer, information architect, and HTML/web developer.
+I’ve worked in startups, small design firms, and large agencies.
+My work has focused on several industries, including government, civic technology, e‑commerce, financial services, travel, automotive, and lifestyle.

 In my spare time, I pursue my interests in art, interior design, and civic technology.
 And I tinker.